 Then I measured the distance between them to find the height of my solar panel stand.

-Decide how tall to make your mount.
+Decide how tall to make your stand.
 Record this number.

-Here are the mount dimensions I ended up with for my solar panel:
+Here are the stand dimensions I ended up with for my solar panel:

 - Crossbar length: 35″